CREATE A BIG STRETCH FOR MORE POWER

-Separation involves creating a difference in angle between body parts, causing a stretch in your muscles as you move through your fast bowling action.
+Separation involves creating a difference in angle and timing between body parts, causing a stretch in your muscles as you move through your fast bowling action.
 One of the most important points of separation to help you bowl fast is between your bowling-side hip and your bowling shoulder, known as "Hip/Shoulder Separation".

 WHY IS SEPARATION IMPORTANT?